zackstout/Footprint-Extended/README.md

 - [x] Cleaned up login failure messages.
 - [x] Make delete button easier to read (angular Material makes harder than it should be).
 - [x] When user submits new project, go to that screen immediately (more observers).
+  - [ ] Doesn't work from Projects; only from Dashboard.
+I'm going to need to organize the observers stuff more thoughtfully.
+  - [ ] This is a big deal: Makes it so that when we add a new footprint from the Projects view, it does not show!!!!!!
+- [x] Issue discovered: Project is added to DB if it has no types, but will NOT show up in our query for all of a user's projects.
+Easiest fix is validate for a type, which we probably want anyway.
+- [x] Organization name can now be changed and saved to DB (this was a casualty of the recent refactoring).

 ## Next Steps:

 ### Top priority:

-- [ ] Auto-select the current project when Uploading new footprint from projects page.
-- [ ] User's info over time line chart buggy.
+- [ ] User's info-over-time line chart buggy.
-- [ ] Popup FAQ like on footprintproject.io site.
+- [ ] Popup FAQ like on footprintproject.io site (this will be easy with md-tooltip.   ...
+This was overly hasty).
+- [ ] Give diesel higher priority in CSV.
+- [ ] Add total to donut chart.
 - [ ] Implement forgot password.
-- [ ] Give diesel higher priority in CSV.

 - [ ] Make sure line chart of FP's footprint does not disappear on Trial Upload.
-- [ ] Add total to donut chart.
-- [ ] Issue discovered: Project is added to DB if it has no types, but will NOT show up in our query for all of a user's projects.
-Easiest fix is validate for a type, which we probably want anyway.
 - [ ] Issue: Trial run card now looks bad on narrower screens.
 - [ ] Oh we could even validate on whether it's a CSV -- that's a good idea.
 - [ ] Add a scroller to the Projects list, so it doesn't get too long.
+- [ ] Auto-select the current project when Uploading new footprint from projects page.

 ### High-priority: